sync0n/devops-container-app/readme.md

 Python installed on your local machine.
 Terraform installed on your local machine.

+Resources that should be pre-created: Azure Resource Group, Storage Account, and Blob Container.

 ## Overview

 This project includes a simple Flask application (`app.py`) that returns a welcome message.
 Application is containerized using Docker, the infrastructure required to deploy the application on Azure is managed using Terraform.
 The CI/CD pipeline is implemented using GitHub Actions, which automates the processes of building the Docker image, pushing it to Azure Container Registry, and deploying the application using Azure Container Instances.